ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 ## Overview

-In this exercise, we will learn:
+This tutorial will teach you:

 - How to use initial context to obtain session information passed from native code to the Portal's web application.
 - How to stub initial context within the web application's development workflow.